-Augments Clause 5.1.6 P6 Augn nents Clause 5.1.6 by adding the following O3.2 The wall height of new dwellings, particularly the portions in view from the street, should approximate the street's typical wall height to avoid an under scaled squat appearance.
+Augments Clause 5.1.6 P6 Augments Clause 5.1.6 by adding the following 03.2 The wall height of new dwellings, particularly the portions in view from the street, should approximate the street's typical wall height to avoid an under scaled squat appearance.
 C3.2 Loft additions must be contained wholly within the roof space and shall not result in a visible change to the dwelling's appearance from the street.
-3. Set backs of Garages and Carports Augn nents Clause 5.2.1 P1 Replaces Clause 5.2.1 C1.1, C1.2 O4.1 O4.2 the absence of car parking facilities within the streetscape.
-Car parking facilities located within front setback areas should ensure that the predominant character elements of C4.3 Carports may be considered in front setback areas but only where no alternative location exists and a minimum setback of 1.5m from the primary street is maintained.
-Such carports shall not be fitted with any style of roller or tilt up panel door.
-O4.3 the dwelling are visible and unobstructed.
-Car parking facilities that do not unduly impact the C4.4 Where carports are considered appropriate in front setback areas, carports shall be open in style and allow an unobstructed view of the dwelling from the street. presentation of the dwelling to the streetscape.
+3. Set backs of Garages and Carports Augn nents Clause 5.2.1 P1 Repla Replaces Clause 5.2.1 C1.1, C1.2 O4.1 O4.2 O4.3 the absence of car parking facilities within the streetscape.
+Car parking facilities located within front setback areas should ensure that the predominant character elements of the dwelling are visible and unobstructed.
+Car parking facilities that do not unduly impact the C4.3 where no alternative location exists and a minimum setback of 1.5m from the primary street is maintained.
+Such carports shall not be fitted with any style of roller or tilt up panel door. presentation of the dwelling to the streetscape.
 C4.5 Garages and carports must match the existing dwellings' predominant colour, scale and materials and must be complementary and subservient to the dwelling.